-SCI 401 Geological Material and Processes (3 Credits) Contact the department for specific course information
+SCI 401 Geological Material and Processes (3 Credits)

 SCI 415 Astrobiology (3 Credits)

 The main goal is to study the origin and evolution, of life in the Universe.
 Elements od Astronomy, , biochemistry, biology, geology and atmospheric, sciences that are included in this study will be , addressed.